January 15, 2026

-- Wealth management technology has democratized access to services once reserved for the wealthy — robo-advisors, AI-powered platforms, and digital tools now serve investors with $100, not just $100,000.
+- ✓Wealth management technology has democratized access — robo-advisors, AI-powered platforms, and digital tools now serve investors with $100, not just $100,000.

-- Traditional advisors charged 1-2% annually for basic services — modern tools deliver similar or better outcomes for 0.25% or less, saving investors tens of thousands over decades.
+- ✓Traditional advisors charged 1–2% annually — modern tools deliver similar or better outcomes for 0.25% or less, saving investors tens of thousands over decades.

-- Technology shifts control to individuals without requiring financial expertise — automated rebalancing, tax-loss harvesting, and portfolio optimization happen without manual intervention.
+- ✓Technology shifts control to individuals — automated rebalancing, tax-loss harvesting, and portfolio optimization happen without manual intervention.

-- Millennials and Gen Z prefer self-directed digital tools over human advisors — 67% trust technology more than traditional financial advisors for routine wealth management.
+- ✓Millennials and Gen Z prefer self-directed digital tools — research consistently shows younger investors trust algorithmic tools for routine wealth management.

-- The future is hybrid: technology handles routine tasks, humans provide complex guidance — the most effective approach combines algorithmic efficiency with human expertise for major life decisions.
+- ✓The future is hybrid — technology handles routine tasks, humans provide complex guidance for major life decisions.

 The Wealth Management Revolution Nobody Saw Coming